 \subsubsection{The Threshold}

-To estimate the parameters of the POT model, the first step is to select a reasonable threshold parameter u and then estimate the parameters $\xi$ and $\beta$ using the maximum likelihood estimation method.
-A high threshold will result in too little excess data and may increase the variance of the estimated parameters.
-In contrast, once a low threshold is chosen, the estimation accuracy will be increased but biased estimates will be produced.
-However, there has been no uniform method for selecting the "threshold" thus far.
-The problem of how to reasonably determine the threshold value to achieve the optimal partitioning of the sample to balance the correlation between bias and variance remains unsolved in the existing research of extreme value theory.
-In this paper, the threshold is estimated primarily mainly using the mean excess function method \citet{mcneil2000estimation}.
-The mean excess function can be written as:
+To estimate the parameters of the POT model, we first select a reasonable threshold \(u\) and then estimate the parameters \(\xi\) and \(\beta\) using maximum likelihood estimation.
+A high threshold results in too little excess data, increasing the variance of the estimates, while a low threshold increases accuracy but introduces bias.
+Selecting the optimal threshold remains an unsolved problem in extreme value theory.
+The threshold is estimated using the mean excess function method denoted as

-where $X_{(1)} < X_{(2)} <\ldots < X_{(n)} $ is the curve formed by the excess mean graph for point $(u,e(u))$ , and by selecting an appropriate threshold $u$, so that $e(x)$ is approximately linear when $x \geq u_0$.
-If the excess mean figure is upward-sloping when $x \geq u_0$, the data shows a GP distribution with positive shape parameters $\xi$, and then the distribution is converted into a fat-tailed distribution.
-If the graph represents downward-sloping when $x \geq u_0$, the data originates from distributions with thin-tails and shape parameters $\xi < 0$.
-If the line is horizontal, the data originates from exponential distribution, $\xi = 0$.
-According to the excess mean method and Figure \ref{fig:exx}, the threshold and estimated parameters via MLE for each model can be determined as Table \ref{tab:ex}.
+where \(x_{(1)} < x_{(2)} < \ldots < x_{(n)}\) is the curve formed by the excess mean graph for point \((u, e(u))\).
+By selecting an appropriate threshold \(u\), \(e(x)\) is approximately linear for \(x \geq u_0\).
+Figure \ref{fig:exx} and Table \ref{tab:ex} present the estimates for the threshold and parameters using the excess mean method and maximum likelihood estimation (MLE).
+To assess the adequacy of the Peaks Over Threshold (POT) method, we apply the goodness-of-fit test, which calculates the Cramer-von Mises ($W^2$) and Anderson-Darling ($A^2$) statistics and their respective p-values.
+The model is considered appropriate if both P-values exceed 0.1, as detailed in Table \ref{tab:gof}.